 There are four levels of environment settings: application, tool, model, and model process.
 All levels contain the same environment variables and have the same effect on output results.
 They differ only in how you access and set them.

-The four environment levels form a hierarchy where the application level is highest.
+The four environment levels form a hierarchy, with the application settings at the highest level.
 In this hierarchy, environment settings are passed down to the next level, as illustrated below.
 At each level, you can override the passed-down environment settings with another setting.

 The one exception to this hierarchy is with models.
 If you run the model from the ModelBuilder window, the application environment is passed down.
 If you run the model using its tool dialog box, the tool environment is passed down.

-- Application-level settings are the default and will be applied to any tool when it is executed.
+- Application-level settings are the default and will be applied to any tool when it is run.

 - Tool-level settings are applied to a single run of a tool and override the application-level settings.